 Need an affordable camera for your church?
 The AVKANS NDI Camera is a solid buy.
 This PTZ camera works well for small churches because it offers excellent value for the money.

+The AVKANS NDI 30X Full HD Live Streaming PTZ Camera is also compatible with the PTZoptics app/plugin/software, same ways to set up and use.
 And the best thing about this PTZ Camera?
 AVKANS offers ultra-responsive customer service.
 When my friend had trouble with his camera, he was able to get the tech support that troubleshot the issue without delay.

 - Not easy to set up